vishpat/VRP/README.rst

   }

-The output is Json array of sorted addresses.
+The output is Json array of sorted addresses. sample_client.py provides and example of how to use the REST api.